ApexExpress/ApexExpress/README.md

 while using github you can patch your work if need be -- there are other features like code pilot which helps aid, the developer in writing source code properly.
+## Required

+Work is required in life to obtain and keep wealth.

++ Manual labor skill type is required.

+To mean IT service worker defined as IT service worker collects DATA from local on site transfer possibly USB NAS or other external unit.

++ unit a device used for DATA storage --privacy
++ NAS network attached storage --support
++ Various USB remotes special USB-keyfob --optional

 ## Not Required